 Osteoarthritis (OA) causes pain and stiffness in joints.
-Symptoms may be helped by exercises, some physical devices and treatments, and losing weight if you are overweight.
-Paracetamol will often ease symptoms.
-Other medicines are sometimes advised.
+Symptoms may be helped by exercises, some physical devices and treatments and by losing weight if you are overweight.
+Anti-inflammatory painkillers and other medicines are sometimes advised.
 Joint replacement surgery is an option for severe cases.

 This leaflet is part of our series on arthritis